kwodzicki/pywbgt/README.md

 # Southeast US Heat Vulnerability Index (HVI) using Wet Bulb Globe Temperature (WBGT)

-[TOC]

-This python packge contains three (3) algorithms/models for estimating WBGT from standard, widely available meteorological variables.
+This python package contains three (3) algorithms/models for estimating WBGT from standard, widely available meteorological variables.
-The algorthims/models come from the following papers:
+The algorithms/models come from the following papers:

   - Liljegren, J. C., Carhart, R. A., Lawday, P., Tschopp, S., & Sharp, R. (2008).
 Modeling the wet bulb globe temperature using standard meteorological measurements.
 Journal of occupational and environmental hygiene, 5(10), 645-655.
   - Dimiceli, V. E., Piltz, S. F., & Amburn, S. A. (2013).
 Black globe temperature estimate for the WBGT index.
 In IAENG Transactions on Engineering Technologies (pp. 323-334).
 Springer, Dordrecht.
   - Bernard, T. E., & Pourmoghani, M. (1999).
 Prediction of workplace wet bulb global temperature.
 Applied occupational and environmental hygiene, 14(2), 126–134. https://doi.org/10.1080/104732299303296

+[TOC]

 # Installation
 This package depends on some C/Cython modules; namely the Liljegren and Bernard methods and the National Renewable Energy Laboratory (NREL) Solar Position Algorithm (SPA; Reda and Andreas 2003).
 These codes are bundled with this package and *should* compile during installation.

 For these to be compiled/installed, a C compiler **must** be installed on your system.
-The Cython wrappers for the C-codes are designed to take advantage of multicore CPUs.
+The Cython wrappers for the C-codes are designed to take advantage of multi-core CPUs.
-For this to work, the OpenMP library is required and can be installed using your prefered package manager.
+For this to work, the OpenMP library is required and can be installed using your preferred package manager.

 To actually install the package, `cd` into this directory and run the following command